kerren/blackbox-testing/README.md

 # Step 6

-The next step is to add data to the `.env` file, I want to edit files using `sublime-text` so I ran the following line,
+The next step is to add data to the `.env` file, I want to edit files using `vim` so I ran the following line,

 ```
-EDITOR=subl blackbox_edit .env
+EDITOR=vim blackbox_edit .env
 ```

 You can specify `EDITOR` to equal any editor you use (eg. `vim`, `code`, etc).